Sachchaa/better-password/README.md

 ## Security

-- Uses Node.js built-in `crypto` module for secure random number generation
+- Compatible with all modern browsers and Node.js environments
 - Ensures at least one character from each enabled character set in passwords
 - Shuffles password characters to ensure random distribution